-Country or region Warranty period Service delivery method

-Worldwide Parts - 3 years, labor - 3 On-site
+Country or region Warranty period Service delivery method Worldwide Parts - 3 years, labor - 3 years On-site

-years

 Problem determination

 Prior to on-site warranty service, you are required to go through problem determination with an IBM service specialist call center technician.
 The service specialist will run diagnostic tests on the hardware and check the software.